Last use of capital punishment in Spain

 The last use of capital punishment in Spain took place on 27 September 1975 when two members of the armed left-wing Basque nationalist and separatist group ETA political-military and three members of the Spanish anti-Francoist Marxist–Leninist group Revolutionary Antifascist Patriotic Front (FRAP) were executed by firing squads after having been convicted and sentenced to death by military tribunals for the murder of police officers and civil guards.
-Spain was Western Europe's only dictatorship at the time and had been unpopular and internationally isolated in the post-war period due to its relations with Nazi Germany in the 1930s and 1940s and the fact that its far-right autocratic leader, Francisco Franco, had come to power by overthrowing a democratically elected government.
+Spain was Western Europe's only dictatorship at the time of the executions and had been unpopular and internationally isolated in the post-war period due to its relations with Nazi Germany in the 1930s and 1940s and the fact that its far-right autocratic leader, Francisco Franco, had come to power by overthrowing a democratically elected government.
 As a result, the executions resulted in substantial criticism of the Spanish government, both domestically and abroad.
 Reactions included street protests, attacks on Spanish embassies, international criticism of the Spanish government and diplomatic measures, such as the withdrawal of the ambassadors of fifteen European countries.

 This was the last use of the death penalty in Spain; following the death of Francisco Franco, two months later, no further executions took place.
 The 1978 Spanish Constitution largely abolished the death penalty, with the exception of limited cases in the military code and also in times of war, and these exceptions were abolished in 1995.
 In 2012, a Basque Government commission found that the processes used to convict the two Basques that were executed had violated their rights and awarded compensation to their families.

 Background

 Franco had come to power in 1939 after the Spanish Civil War, during which various factions had committed mass executions of political opponents.

 Numerous historians, including Helen Graham, Paul Preston, Antony Beevor, Gabriel Jackson, Hugh Thomas, and Ian Gibson believe that the summary executions of political opponents by the Francoist side, which became known as the "White Terror", was a deliberate policy.
-In contrast, the executions their opponents perpetrated lacked the approval of the Spanish government which Franco was seeking to overthrow.
-The death penalty, which had been abolished in 1932 for civil cases, was revived by Franco in 1938.
+In contrast, the massive executions their opponents perpetrated in the first months of the war lacked the legal sanction of the Spanish government which Franco was seeking to overthrow.
+From 25 August 1936 onwards, the government of the Republic established special tribunals, that later evolved into popular tribunals, which, while frequently resorting to the death penalty, typically favored prison terms.
+In the zone controlled by the rebels, the death penalty, which had been abolished in 1932 for civil cases, was revived by Franco in 1938.